sofianeazogagh/knn/BlindSort_bench/README.md

-# kNN
+# BlindSort

-This repository contains the source code for the private evaluation of a kNN over encrypted data described in the paper **A non comparison oblivious sort and its application to kNN** accepted at Proceedings on Privacy Enhancing Technologies (PoPETs), Issue 3, 2025.
+This repository contains the source code to launch some benchmarks on the `Blind Counting Sort` algortihm presented in the paper **A non comparison oblivious sort and its application to kNN** accepted at Proceedings on Privacy Enhancing Technologies (PoPETs), Issue 3, 2025.

-Warning: This code is a proof of concept implementation and is NOT ready for production.
-As such, use in production at your own risk.
+Warning: This code is only for benchmarking purposes.

 ## Dependencies